Cuban regime announces trial in absentia for "terrorism" against two activists exiled in the U.S.

 Among those included are Alexander Otaola, Ana Olema Hernández, Orlando Gutiérrez Boronat, and Eliecer Ávila, along with other exiles and opponents identified by the regime.

 However, inclusion on that list has no legal repercussions outside of Cuba.
-In 2024, the Spanish Ministry of Foreign Affairs confirmed that there were no active alerts at Spanish airports against those mentioned.
+In 2024, the Spanish Ministry of Foreign Affairs confirmed that there was no active alert at Spanish airports against those mentioned.

-Human rights organizations and independent analysts have warned that the regime's use of the term "terrorism" aims more for intimidation than for justice, and that the strategy includes pressuring family members who remain on the Island, as happened when the summons for Fernández Rojas was delivered to his mother in Cuba.
+Human rights organizations and independent analysts have warned that the regime's use of the term "terrorism" aims more at intimidation than at justice, and that the strategy includes pressuring the relatives who remain on the Island, as was the case when the summons for Fernández Rojas was delivered to his mother in Cuba.

 Filed under: